ederlealsilva/DynamicsBC/README.md

 # Microsoft Dynamics 365 Business Central Objects
-[DynamicBC](https://github.com/ederlealsilva/DynamicsBC) list the Microsoft Dynamics Business Central objects in the new syntax.
+[DynamicBC](https://github.com/ederlealsilva/DynamicsBC) list the Microsoft Dynamics365 Business Central new syntax objects.

 ## Getting Started
-The [DynamicBC](https://github.com/ederlealsilva/DynamicsBC) allows you to view the source code of the objects in Microsoft Dynamics Business Central.
+The [DynamicBC](https://github.com/ederlealsilva/DynamicsBC) allows you to view the source code of the objects in Microsoft Dynamics 365 Business Central.

 ---